 Accommodation in Spetses

 Orloff Resort.
-At the elegant & posh Old Harbor area, you will find an ultra-chic design boutique hotel in a renovated and extended mansion built in 1865 by the family of Nikolaos Orloff.
-All new rooms are as well designed as the original mansion that can now host up to 10 people.
+In the elegant & posh Old Harbor area, you will find an ultra-chic design boutique hotel in a renovated and extended mansion built in 1865 by the family of Nikolaos Orloff.
+All new rooms are as well-designed as the original mansion, which can now host up to 10 people.
 Chill by their super relaxing swimming pool with snacks and refreshments.
 In the same area, on the waterfront, the hotel maintains the amazing Orloff restaurant in the building of the island’s first port authority built in 1802.

 Things to do in Spetses

-There is a ‘no private automobile’ rule – only taxis and delivery vehicles are allowed – so that you walk towards various places including the beaches of Agia Marina and Kaiki or get there in the most signature way; on a romantic horse-driven carriage.
-Additionally to the Bouboulinas Museum you can learn about the history of the island at the Museum of Spetses.
+There is a ‘no private automobile’ rule – only taxis and delivery vehicles are allowed – so that you walk towards various places, including the beaches of Agia Marina and Kaiki, or get there in the most signature way; on a romantic horse-driven carriage.
+Additionally to the Bouboulina Museum, you can learn about the island’s history at the Museum of Spetses.
 If you are ready to swim, head to the two organized beaches on the island that usually open for the season after Greek Easter.
-The first one is Kaiki Beach Club with sunbeds, full beach service, bar, and a seafood restaurant, and the second one is Agia Marina or Paradise Beach with sunbeds, a mixology bar, and a restaurant.
+The first one is Kaiki Beach Club with sunbeds, full beach service, a bar, and a seafood restaurant, and the second one is Agia Marina or Paradise Beach with sunbeds, a mixology bar, and a restaurant.
 Water sports are also an option.

 Restaurants/Bars/Pastry Shops in Spetses

 Tarsanas.
-Around the same area of the old port, on the waterfront, experience the freshest fishes and seafood at this traditional taverna (taverna means casual Greek restaurant).
+Around the same area of the old port, on the waterfront, experience the freshest fish and seafood at this traditional taverna (taverna means casual Greek restaurant).

 Bikini.
-If you want to stay long after dinner out, end up in the most cosmopolitan bar of the island again on an Old Harbor dock with a bar outside and a cool disco for those who want to dance indoors.
-You can also have dinner, and breakfast/brunch there!
+If you want to stay long after dinner out, end up in the most cosmopolitan bar on the island again on an Old Harbor dock with a bar outside and a cool disco for those who want to dance indoors.
+You can also have dinner and breakfast/brunch there!